-The USGA, ASGCA, GCSAA, PGA of America, Audubon International, and other allied associations who have shown their commitment to protect and enhance the natural environment.
-In accordance with these fine efforts, we offer the following declaration to our clients and to golfers worldwide.
+In accordance with the efforts of the USGA, ASGCA, GCSAA, PGA of America, Audubon International, and other allied associations who have shown their commitment to protect and enhance the natural environment, we make the following declaration to our clients and to golfers worldwide.

 WE ASPIRE TO: